heartcombo/simple_form/README.md

 http://rubydoc.info/github/plataformatec/simple_form/master/frames

-If you need to use **Simple Form** with Rails 2.3, you can always run `gem server` from the command line after you install the gem to access the old documentation.

 ### Bug reports

 If you discover any bugs, feel free to create an issue on GitHub.
 Please add as much information as